Skip to Content

 Those in a wheelchair can also enjoy the Banff Gondola!

-Tickets for the Banff Gondola can vary depending on which day you choose to visit, with it being a bit cheaper to visit on a weekday.
+Tickets for the Banff Gondola can vary depending on which day you choose to visit, how far in advance you book, demand, and season.
 Here is a simple breakdown of the cost.

 Kids under 6 years old can ride for free, so there’s no need to buy a ticket for them.

+To get the cheaper tickets, we recommend going on a weekday rather than a weekend, avoiding going on holidays, and booking further in advance.
 You may notice when browsing the official website that tickets seem slightly cheaper than on Viator, which is our preferred way of booking tickets.
-However, the official website actually doesn’t include tax in the total until you proceed to book.
+However, the official website actually doesn’t include tax in the total until you proceed to book – so it ends up being the same price and you can have the convenience of securing them ahead of time!

 Related Read: Don’t let bad weather get you down.
 There are still plenty of things to do in Banff when it rains!